clojusc/clj-starlanes/README.rst

 *Star Trader*.
 There is also a page that provides a `timeline`_ of *Star Trader*, should you want to explore this further.

-The differences of the original two variantes of the game are briefly outlined below.
+The differences of the original two varieties of the game are briefly outlined below.